 As it is appropriate for a credit provider to score an applicant on a genuine negative credit listing, it cannot be appropriate to judge in the same way when the listing is incorrect.
 To do so would be the same as throwing the applicant in prison even though they did not commit the crime.
-Of course credit providers cannot be expected to trawl through credit listings in an attempt to work out what is and is not correct, and can only react to their existence and apply a risk rating accordingly.
+Of course, credit providers cannot be expected to trawl through credit listings in an attempt to work out what is and is not correct, and can only react to their existence and apply a risk rating accordingly.

 The credit reporting system has not been kind to the Australian consumer.
 In today’s tight financial market even one small negative credit listing has the potential to affect someone’s ability to obtain credit for years.
 In fact, a simple misunderstanding with a phone carrier can lead to a default listing that will be recorded for up to five years.
 To think that someone could struggle with getting a home loan due to something that potentially happened years earlier doesn’t seem appropriate nor is it necessarily a reflection of their current financial position.
 The question “does the punishment suite the crime?” must be asked.

-In many ways a negative credit listing is no more than an allegation.
+In many ways, a negative credit listing is no more than an allegation.
 Most consumers never challenge that allegation and suffer, sometimes unnecessarily for years as a result.
 Given the listing is incorrect the consumer has every right to take an affirmative defence and insist the listing party substantiate their allegation.

-We belong to a fundamentally capitalistic society and the credit reporting agencies capitalize on consumer information.
+We belong to a fundamentally capitalistic society and the credit reporting agencies capitalise on consumer information.
 Unlike our legal system, the credit reporting agencies take no oath to truth, equity or the common good.
 No person has a moral obligation to support any business venture, much less one that has the potential to destroy his or her financial life.
 If the credit reporting agencies remove an accurate credit listing after a period of time, such as five years for a payment default, why is it inappropriate to do so in less time if the listing is found to be incorrect?

 Credit bureaus do not concern themselves with the impact on consumers.
 Primarily their profit margins guide their judgment rather than consumer rights.

-With these points in mind the removal of a genuinely contestable negative credit item is without doubt, ethically sound.
+With these points in mind, the removal of a genuinely contestable negative credit item is without doubt, ethically sound.